-Table 4 Assessing A Sovereign's Economic Score On a scale from 1 to 6, strongest to weakest GDP per capita in US\$ ¶ Over \$35,000 \$25,000 - \$35,000 \$15,000 - \$25,000 \$5,000 - \$15,000 \$1,000 - \$5,000 B elow \$1,000 Initial score 1 2 3 4 5 6 Positive e adjustment factors N egative adjus tment factor S The following factors impact the initial economic score by one category: The following factors impact the initial economic score by one category: • Hadapialuad au to the CDB per • Overvelus ad ourrenewou a acoto the Cl D.D. n.or

-- Undervalued currency suggests the GDP per capita category understates prosperity.
-This would be the case, for instance, if a country with a non-market determined exchange rate runs sustained current account surpluses and posts sizeable usable reserves (covering consistently more than 12 months current account payments) (see paragraph 55). - Above-average economic growth compared with peers, as measured by a real GDP per capita trend growth\ that is consistently well above the median trend growth for peers in the same GDP per capita category (typically above 1.5% for an initial score of '2', 4% for an initial score of '3' and '4', and 6% for an initial score of '5' and '6') (see paragraph 59). - O vervalued currency suggests the GDP per capita category overstates prosperity.
-This would be the case, for instance, if a country with a non-market determined exchange rate runs sustained current account deficits (see paragraph 55). - Below-average economic growth compared with peers, as measured by a real GDP per capita trend growth\ that is consistently well below the median trend growth for peers in the same GDP category (typically below 0.5% for an initial score of '1' and '2', 1% for an initial score of '3' and '4', and 1.5% for an initial score of '5') (see paragraph 59). - E conomic growth primarily driven by a combined rapid in crease in domestic credit to the private sector and inflation-adjusted asset prices, indicating a potential credit-fueled asset bubble.§ - Very volatile or concentrated economy resulting, for instance, from the country's significant exposure to a single cyclical industry (representing typically more than about 20% of GDP).
-This adjustment does not apply if the initial score is already '5' or' 6', or for sovereigns that have large general government liquid assets to absorb those shocks (net general government asset position exceeding 50% of GDP) (see paragraph 61).
+GDP per capita in US\$ [¶] Over \$35,000 \$25,000 - \$35,000 \$15,000 - \$25,000 \$5,000 - \$15,000 \$1,000 - \$5,000 B elow \$1,000 Initial score 1 2 3 4 5 6 Positive adjustment factors N legative adjus stment factor rs - The following facto score by one categ initial e con omic ng factors imp ne category: act the initial (e co nom ic Undervalued currency suggests the GDP per capita category understates prosperity.
+This would be the case, for instance, if a country with a non-market determined exchange rate runs sustained current account surpluses and posts sizeable usable reserves (covering consistently more than 12 months current account payments) (see paragraph 55).
+Above-average economic growth compared with peers, as measured by a real GD P per capita trend growth that is consistently well above the median trend growth for peers in the same GDP per capita category (typically above 1.5% for an initial score of '2', 4% for an initial score of '3' and '4', and 6% for an initial score of '5' and '6') (see paragraph 59). capita cal would be a non-ma sustained paragraph Below-av with peers capita tre below the same GD an initial sist of '5') (see E conomic combined the privat prices, ini- bubble.§ Very vola resulting, significan (represen GDP).
+The initial sco that have a ssets to governme GDP) (see Overvalued currency suggests the GD P per capita category overstates prosperity.
+This would be the case, for instance, if a country wi a non-market determined exchange rate runs sustained current account deficits (see paragraph 55).
+Below-average economic growth compared with peers, as measured by a real GDP per capita trend growth that is consistently well below the median trend growth for peers in the same GDP category (typically below 0.5% for an initial score of '3' and '4', and 1.5% for an initial score of '5') (see paragraph 59).
+E conomic growth primarily driven by a combined rapid in crease in domestic credit to the private sector and inflation-adjusted asset prices, indicating a potential credit-fueled asset the economic sco re equais the initial score, adit usteo by a maxi mum ot two c ated ories up (or do wh.